zum Inhalt

 A Languages Degree: “I enjoy the bilingual orientation”

-Franziska Hinz (23) is studying Language, Literature and Cultural Studies with the main subjects of German and English/American Studies at the Technical University in Dresden.
-In October, she will be spending half a year at the University of Warwick in the UK.
+Franziska Hinz (25) studied Language, Literature and Cultural Studies with the main subjects of German and English/American Studies at the Technical University in Dresden.
+She spent three months at the University of Warwick in the UK.

 Nachaufnahme eines Campus-Wegweisers an der Universität von Cambridge in England.
 Im Hintergrund ist ein Teil der des historischen Gebäudes der Universität mit einem Turm zu sehen.